damianhakert/damianhakert.github.io/source/_posts/2015-11-03-pivotal-cloud-foundry-tile-for-gitlab-ee.markdown

 Today we're excited to announce the Pivotal Cloud Foundry tile for Gitlab Enterprise Edition.
-With this partnership, developers will be able to easily deploy GitLab as a pre-configured appliance using Ops Manager (BOSH) FOR Pivotal Cloud Foundry.
+With this partnership, developers will be able to easily deploy GitLab as a pre-configured appliance using Ops Manager (BOSH) for Pivotal Cloud Foundry.

 <!-- more -->